DomiR/rxjs-commented-operators/Introduction.md

 		return new Observable(observer => {
 			const sourceSubscription = sourceObservable.subscribe(
 				sourceValue => {
-					// If this .next call throws like in our case, it throws synchronisly and will
+					// If this .next call throws as in our case, it throws synchronously and will
 					// not be catched here.

-					// The map operator which looks quite similar, will wrap this .next() call in a try-catch-block
+					// The map operator, which looks quite similar, will wrap this .next() call in a try-catch-block
 					// and will observer.error whenever the .next throws. observer.next(sourceValue);
 				},
-				// In this case the error will be passed through here
+				// In this case, the error will be passed through here,
 				// but could be catched and not passed along.
 If so, we would need
-				// to either complete OR resubscribe to or replace the source observable err => observer.error(err),
+				// to either complete OR resubscribe to or replace the source observable. err => observer.error(err),
 				() => observer.complete()
 			);